ramanprabhakar/TheMatrix/README.md

 # TheMatrix
 A Grid Game

-Select the siz of the Grid between 1 to 5.
+Select the size of the Grid between 1 to 5.

 Initially the grid is filled with random numbers between 1 to 3.